scionproto/scion/doc/ControlPlanePKI.md

 - ~~TRC update must be synchronized among authoritative ASes~~
 - ~~Certificate Chains must be registered by the subject ASes at the authoritative ASes~~
-- Authoritative ASes that were not available should not serve "authoritative requests" until they have synchronized
+- ~~Authoritative ASes that were not available should not serve "authoritative requests" until they have synchronized~~
+- ~~TRCVersion only in issuer certificate.~~
 - Key version must be increased by one, the Version is kept even if status is lost and regained.
   Verifiers MUST check that it is increased by one, if the key is present in the previous TRC.
   They are free to ignore it if it is not present.